 Romeo and Juliet by William Shakespeare

-How To by Michael Beirut
+How To by Michael Bierut

-How to Steal Like An Artist by Austin Kleon
+How to Steal Like an Artist by Austin Kleon

 Nightmares by Jason Segel

 We’re interested in learning about some of the ways that you explore your interests.
 List some resources and outlets that you enjoy, including but not limited to websites, publications, journals, podcasts, social media accounts, lectures, museums, movies, music, or other content with which you regularly engage.
 (125 words or fewer)*